 Which answers to the major ethical concerns raised by algorithms and AI?

-Towards two founding principles: loyalty and vigilance/constant awareness
+Towards two founding principles: fairness, continued attention and vigilance

 The debates brought out two founding principles so as to put artificial intelligence at the service of humans.
 Those principles could be asserted as a new set of principles and fundamental rights in the digital era, new “system rights” which could be set up at the core of the international governance of the Internet:

-- A principle of vigilance/constant awareness : its point is to rethink and to organize how every single player (designers, companies, users) involved in algorithmic systems should take action so as to maintain some sort of perpetual, methodical and deliberative questioning around these evolving technologies.
+- A principle of continued attention and vigilance : its point is to rethink and to organize how every single player (designers, companies, users) involved in algorithmic systems should take action so as to maintain some sort of perpetual, methodical and deliberative questioning around these evolving technologies.
 This represents a direct answer to new requirements associated with algorithms and artificial intelligence; technologies that involve numerous players throughout their development, and whose outcomes are quite often unforeseeable and lead to excessive trust.
 In other words, it is about being “vigils” of the digital society through practical measures and procedures.

 The report adds some organizational principles regarding algorithmic systems’ ability to be understood and held responsible, as well as the nature of human intervention in decision making.

 These principles begin to take shape through 6 policy recommendations intended for both public authorities and civil society (companies, citizens, etc.):

 - Fostering education of all players involved in algorithmic systems (designers, professionals, citizens): digital literacy must allow every human to understand what is at stake when algorithms are at play;